AtlassianPS/AtlassianPS.github.io/docs/Contributing/submitting-a-pr.md

 ### What Happens Next?

-Now our [maintainers](https://github.com/orgs/AtlassianPS/teams/maintainers) and [reviewers](https://github.com/orgs/AtlassianPS/teams/reviewers) will have a look at what you have been working on.
+Now our [maintainers](https://github.com/orgs/AtlassianPS/teams/maintainers) and [reviewers](https://github.com/orgs/AtlassianPS/teams/reviewers) will look over what you submitted.

-In order to help them, the GitHub repositories will use [CI](https://en.wikipedia.org/wiki/Continuous_integration) jobs to run the tests and report if the submitted code is working as expected.
+To help them, the GitHub repositories will use [CI](https://en.wikipedia.org/wiki/Continuous_integration) jobs to run the tests and report if the submitted code is working as expected.

 Every Pull Request must be approved after review and the reviewer(s) might: